slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 * OpenPGP is an encryption standard derived from PGP.
 * GPG, the full name is GnuPG, is an open source encryption software based on the OpenPGP standard.

 Their cores are similar, and with GPG you are compatible with the others..
-Here I strongly recommend again: In security encryption, don’t try to reinvent the wheel; GPG, if used in a correct way, can improve security level significantly!
+Here I strongly recommend again: In security encryption, don't try to reinvent the wheel; GPG, if used in a correct way, can improve security level significantly!

 ### Segregation

 The core value behind the security principle of segregation, is the zero trust mindset.
 You have to understand that no matter how strong we are, we will be hacked sooner or later, no matter if it's by external hackers, insiders or ourselves.
 When hacked, stop loss should be the first step.
-The ability to stop loss is ignored by many people, and that’s why they get hacked again and again.
+The ability to stop loss is ignored by many people, and that's why they get hacked again and again.
 The root cause is that there is no security design, especially straightforward methods such as segregation

 A good segregation practice can ensure that in case of security incidents, you only lose those directly related to the compromised target, without affecting other assets.